-- Contains remnant native vegetation;

-- Contain significant Ecological Vegetation Classes or known habitats for endangered species;

-- Contain Aboriginal or non-Aboriginal cultural heritage sites;

-- Within 30m of waterways; and

-- Within 100m of dwellings.
+- Contain Ecological Vegetation Classes or known habitats for endangered species; - Contain Aboriginal or non-Aboriginal cultural heritage sites; - Within 30m of waterways; and - Within 100m of dwellings.

-6.17.9 Utility Services
+6.18.9 Utility Services

 Service relocation and protection activities would be required from utility asset owners impacted by the proposed alignment.
 Relocation and/or protection of utility assets would be developed in consultation with utility asset owners prior to and during detailed design.